The Boring Monopole: General Monopole Tunnelling

 The MPT applies to a functional $I[f]$ which maps a Hilbert space $H$ to the reals and satisfies the following conditions: \begin{itemize} \item $I$ is differentiable and the derivative $I'$ is Lipschitz continuous on bounded subsets of $H$; \item $I$ satisfies the Palais– Smale compactness condition, which guarantees the existence of a saddle point; \item $\exists f_0 \in H$ such that $I[f_0]=0$ and $f_0$ is a local minimum of $I$; \item $\exists f_1 \in H$ such that $I[f_1] <0$. \end{itemize} Considering the set of continuous paths that interpolate between $f_0$ and the function $f_1$

 then the statement of the MPT is that the point

 is a critical point of $I$.
 The intuition behind the theorem is that if we consider all paths which start at a minimum of $I$ where $I=0$ and end at a point where $I<0$, each path must reach a point where $I$ is maximum along the path (and $I$ is necessarily positive) and turn around.
 The path whose maximum point is smallest crosses through a saddle point of $I$ at this point.
 A simple example of such a set of paths is shown in figure~\ref{fig:MPT}.
+For each choice of path the maximisation picks out a point on the ridge, ensuring that the action is not lowered by exciting the negative mode.
+Therefore $\max_{\alpha \in [0, 1]} I[\gamma(\alpha)]$ as a function of paths is robust against unstable modes and can be minimised using gradient descent methods.

 The utility of the MPT for our purposes comes from realising that

 satisfies the conditions for the theorem to apply, and the solution $(h_\mb, u_\mb)$ we are looking for is a saddle point of $I$.
 The monopole solution $(h_\m, u_\m)$ for a metastable monopole is a local minimum of $I$ with $I[h_\m, u_\m] = 0$, and we can consider a field configuration describing a supercritical bubble $(h_{\SC}, u_{\m})$ which contains a large true vacuum region.
 A sufficiently large region of true vacuum will lead to $I[h_{\SC}, u_{\m}] <0$, so the point $(h_{\SC}, u_{\m})$ in field space is the point $f_1$.
 If we consider paths which interpolate between $(h_\m, u_\m)$ and $(h_{\SC}, u_{\m})$ then minimise the maximum value of $I$ along this set of paths we will approach the saddle point solution $(h_\mb, u_\mb)$.